You're Not Alone

-Mindfulness-Based: Focused on developing skills and practices that build up your resilience to stress, anxiety, and depression.
-Supports your ability to ride the waves of whatever emotions you are experiencing without needing to distract yourself.
-Helps you be present in a compassionate way with yourself and whatever is going on in your life.
+Mindfulness-Based Techniques: Focused on developing skills and practices that build up your resilience to stress, anxiety, and depression, as well as support your ability to stay present in a compassionate way with whatever emotions and sensations you are experiencing in the moment.

-Motivational Interviewing: A counseling approach that helps resolve ambivalent feelings and insecurities and helps you develop clarity and the internal motivation to make the changes you want to make in your life.
+Motivational Interviewing: This is a counseling approach that helps resolve ambivalent feelings and insecurities and helps you develop clarity and the internal motivation to make the changes you want to make in your life.

-Gestalt Therapy: A method of interacting with different parts of ourselves in creative ways to gain greater perspective, compassion, and understanding of our whole Self.
+Gestalt Therapy: A method of interacting with different parts of yourself in creative ways to gain greater perspective, compassion, and understanding of your whole self.